-81 NAIC, Principles for Effective Cybersecurity: Insurance Regulatory Guidance (2015), available at http://naic.org/documents/committees ex cybersecurity tf final principles for cybersecurity guidance.pdf.
+87 NAIC, Principles for Effective Cybersecurity: Insurance Regulatory Guidance (2015), available at http://naic.org/documents/committees_ex_cybersecurity_tf_final_principles_for_cybersecurity_guidance.pdf.

-- organizations such as FS-ISAC to help identify, assess, and monitor emerging cyber threats. - 221.
-Section 500.17 of the NYDFS Cybersecurity Requirements for Financial Services Companies requires that the insurer report Cybersecurity Events to the Superintendent (i.e., the New York insurance supervisor) within 72 hours.
+221. Section 500.17 of the NYDFS Cybersecurity Requirements for Financial Services Companies requires that the insurer report Cybersecurity Events to the Superintendent (i.e., the New York insurance supervisor) within 72 hours from a determination by the insurer that a Cybersecurity Event has occurred.